The large graph limit of a stochastic epidemic model on a dynamic multilayer network

-Second, \eqref{eq:R0} shows how $\R$ depends upon the structure of the different layers.
+An important point is that \eqref{eq:R0} shows that knowledge of the reproduction numbers $R_C, R_H$ of the individual layers is not sufficient to determine $\R$ for the entire network.
+Instead, $\R$ depends upon the structure of the different layers through the parameters $\kappa_{ij}$.
 Consider the cross term in \eqref{eqn:R0_kappas}.
-In the case where $\kappa_{CH} \kappa_{HC} / \kappa_{CC} \kappa_{HH} = 1$ (for example, independent layers with Poisson degree distributions), the cross term vanishes and $\R = R_C + R_H$.
+In the case where $\kappa_{CH} \kappa_{HC} / \kappa_{CC} \kappa_{HH} = 1$ (for example, independent Poisson degree distributions in each layer), the cross term vanishes and $\R = R_C + R_H$.
 In general the sign of the cross term may be either positive or negative, and thus $\R$ may be either larger or smaller than $R_C + R_H$.
 In fact for fixed $R_C$ and $R_H$ it is possible for $\R$ to be either greater than or less than one, depending upon the structure of the layers.
 This is illustrated in Figure \ref{fig:kappa} where we plot prevalence (i.e. infected proportion of the population) over the course of an epidemic for two different scenarios for the structure of the healthcare layer.
-We assume the layers are independent ($\kappa_{CH}=\kappa_{HC}=1$) and that the degree distribution of the community layer is Poisson ($\kappa_{CC}=1$) with $\mu_C=10$.
-We fix $R_C = 0.75$ and $R_H=0.5$.
-Let the degree distribution of the healthcare layer be negative binomial with $\mu_H=8$; in the first scenario we set $\kappa_{HH}=1.1$ (blue) while in the second we set $\kappa_{HH} =4$ (orange).
+We take the two layer-specific degrees to be independent ($\kappa_{CH}=\kappa_{HC}=1$) with the degree distribution of the community layer being Poisson ($\kappa_{CC}=1$) with $\mu_C=10$.
+We fix $R_C = 0.75$ and $R_H=0.5$ and take the degree distribution of the healthcare layer as negative binomial with $\mu_H=8$; in the first scenario (blue) we take the healthcare layer degree as $NB(10,4/9)$ (corresponding to $\kappa_{HH}=1.1$) while in the second (orange) we take the healthcare layer degree as $NB(1/3,0.96)$ (corresponding to $\kappa_{HH} =4$).